4pd4stantone/VictorStanton/README.md

 ## Roadmap

 Add a JavaScript driven drowpdown menu in the navigation bar.
-Add and About page.
+Add an About page.
 Add a page for Nursing.
-Add a page for Software Engineering Portofolia projects Add individual pages for Massage Therapy and Personal Training Add links to social media.
+Add a page for Software Engineering Portofolia projects.
+Add individual pages for Massage Therapy and Personal Training.
+Add links to social media.
 Add a terms of service page.
 Add a Privacy Policy page.